 1. Why Are You Interested In This Role?

+Based on our conversations with people who have prepared for the Google Technical Program Manager Interview, this is one of the most important questions you’ll be asked.
 Working as a technical program manager is a fulfilling job.
 It means handling many complicated and varied tasks.
 Part of their duties is to oversee complex projects.
 They align them with larger business goals.
 They also coordinate project teams and budget requirements.
 You get great satisfaction when everything aligns in place.

 2. What Are The Roles Of A Technical Program Manager?
 (List Out In Bullet Points, At Least 4 Items)